kaohl/masters-thesis-software-evaluation/README.md

 # Troubleshooting
 ## Missing data
-If you get the following error, make sure that the linked in data folder actually exists.
-In this case, the folder linked symbolically at '<...>/luindex-1.0/dat' had been removed to save space.
+If you get the following error, make sure that the linked in data directory actually exists (see build framework).
+In this case, the directory linked symbolically at '<...>/luindex-1.0/dat' had been removed to save space.
 ```
 ===== DaCapo unknown luindex starting =====
 FATAL ERROR: Failed to find data at <...>/luindex-1.0